 Health insurance makes it easier to get preventive care so that you do not need more expensive procedures later.
 Taking care of small things like ear or sinus infections can prevent you from developing more serious complications.

 Are There Affordable Options?

 There are a variety of ways that you can obtain affordable health insurance.
 You may consider a high-deductible health plan (HDHP), which offers lower monthly premiums but uses higher deductibles.
 If you do choose this option, you could set up a Health Savings Account (HSA).
 An HSA is an account that you save money in, that lets you cover medical payments with tax-free earnings.

 You may be able to get coverage under your parents' health insurance, as long as you are under the age of 26.
 You should also explore health insurance offered by your employer, or even independent health insurance.

 However, the most affordable option may be through your state's health insurance exchanges.
 These exchanges are websites set up to assist you in finding health insurance plans that are right for you.

 When choosing a health insurance plan, you should carefully choose the best policy that is currently available to you.
 Take the time to review your options and choose a policy that will work for you, your budget and your health needs.

 What Is the Time Frame to Enroll?

-Health insurance open enrollment for the next coverage year begins Nov.
-1 and runs through Dec.
-15, 2019.
-If you enroll during this time, you will be covered for that year.
+The health insurance open enrollment period is the time of the year when people can enroll in a health insurance plan.
+If you enroll during this time, you will be covered for the upcoming year.
 This date changes every year, so be sure to check back towards the end of the year and make sure you are covered.

 You can also enroll in independent health insurance throughout the year.
 An insurance agent can help you determine if the plan meets the basic qualifications.